 In particular, women outside the formal financial sector, who are the most vulnerable and the hardest to reach, become even more essential.
 ASFIN works with members, government officials and other regulatory agencies in African markets with the skills to identify, design and implement a policy initiatives to advance women’s financial inclusion, coupled with the skills to spur gender financing and create an enabling environment to advance women leaders within their institutions.

 Today there are more than 1,700 ESG-related guidelines and 600+ frameworks, including over 360 different accounting standards, some of which are mandatory and will become mandatory in the future.
-ASFIN is pioneering a performance benchmarking process to measure and analyze its members' performance of investment products, services, operations, and other business processes against other companies, competitors, or industry leaders in the African SME Finance ecosystem in other regions.
+ABSUC is pioneering a performance benchmarking process to measure and analyze its members' performance of investment products, services, operations, and other business processes against other companies, competitors, or industry leaders in the sustainability ecosystem in other regions.
 The goal is to help members and non-members identify and understand areas for improvement through monitoring their business activities’ performance.

 This process helps companies benchmark and measure several metrics, and customer retention.
-ASFIN's Performance benchmarking/Ratings provides insights into how other brands compare to one, even if their audience or industry differs.
+ABSUC's Performance benchmarking/Ratings provides insights into how other brands compare to one, even if their audience or industry differs.

 It helps them track key performance indicators (KPIs) and strategise their operations to achieve business objectives.
 Performance benchmarking allows them to see how their business pans out against competitors or best-in-class industry standards.